jmoncayo-pursuit/ai-podcaster/README.md

 - Requires Node.js & TypeScript
 - Do not commit your `.env` file or API keys
+- CLI/script usage has been removed; project is now API and web app only
 - Expandable for more podcast features

 ## Reference